TheOdinProject/curriculum/javascript/organizing-js/objects-constructors.md

 1. [This article](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/) is a straightforward introduction and demonstration of the concept.
 It also covers constructors again.. good time for a review!
 The important bits here, once you've covered the basics, are 'Prototype-based inheritance' and the 'Prototype chain'.
 2. To go a bit deeper into both the chain and inheritance, spend some time with [this great article](http://javascript.info/prototype-inheritance).
 As usual, doing the exercises at the end will help cement this knowledge in your mind.
 Don't skip them!
 Important note: This article makes heavy use of `__proto__` which is not generally recommended.
 The concepts here are what we're looking for at the moment.
 We will soon learn another method or two for setting the prototype.

-If you've understood the concept of the prototype, then this next bit about constructors will not be confusing at all!
+If you've understood the concept of the prototype, this next bit about constructors will not be confusing at all!

 ~~~javascript
 function Student(name, grade) {